HewlettPackard/python-opsramp/README.md

 ```

 ## The API objects and direct REST calls
 If we don't have a class that exposes the piece of the API that you want to use, then you can use the `ApiObject` base
 class to make REST calls to that part directly while still using the correct wrapper classes for everything else.

-The general idea would be to navigate to the nearest object for which we do have a wrapper and use its `api` property
+The general approach would be to navigate to the nearest object for which we do have a wrapper and use its `api` property
 to get an instance of the `ApiObject` class that you can then use to make direct REST calls to the tree below that point.

-For example:
+This still has an advantage over raw curl or "requests" calls because the enclosing object class will have set up the
+URLs and access tokens for you.

+### API object example
 ```
 monitoring_api = ormp.tenant('client_9234').monitoring().api
 result = monitoring_api.get('/templates')